 Active projects within the program portfolio include the following:

 Feasibility of Coal-to-liquids (CTL) Major Demonstration

 Two studies are being conducted to determine the feasibility of a coal-to-liquids (CTL) facility to produce jet fuel.

-Aerojet Rocketdyne is further developing an advanced pilot-scale gasifier for use in a first-of-a-kind, commercially relevant demonstration plant.
-Research is being conducted on advanced water-gas shift processes and catalysts for testing at pilot-plant scale, to reduce the cost of high-hydrogen syngas production.
+Gas Technology Institute has further developed an advanced pilot-scale gasifier for use in a first-of-a-kind, commercially relevant demonstration plant.
+Research has been conducted on advanced water-gas shift processes and catalysts for testing at pilot-plant scale, to reduce the cost of high-hydrogen syngas production.

 Systems and Industry Analysis

 As part of the support for the Coal and Coal-Biomass to Liquids key technology area, systems studies are being conducted to provide unbiased comparisons of competing technologies, determine the best way to integrate process technology steps, and predict the economic and environmental impacts of successful development.